 Like any relationship, there is a compromise, not a sacrifice.
-It works for all parties if your practice listens and works collaboratively together.
+It works for all parties, if your practice listens and works collaboratively together.

 Jocelyn’s clinic also pays by the hour.
 The rationale for this:

-“Is because if we pay by salary, there’s this expectation that they can just work any and over hours, whereas if its per hour, it’s a true reflection of actual hours and is fair to everyone.
+“is because if we pay by salary, there’s this expectation that they can just work any and over hours, whereas if its per hour, it’s a true reflection of actual hours and is fair to everyone.
 After hours and weekends are paid really well and we have a nurse on standby, so customers call up the nurse if they need a hand with anything.
 The double benefit is that the client is happy because the animal is well looked after and there’s no stress amongst the staff.”

 Whilst this may not work for multi-site or large clinics, it certainly may be suitable for smaller one-site clinics.
-Of course, it’s all down to regional and local regulations around contracts and pay.
+Of course, it’s all down to regional and local regulation around contracts and pay.
 It’s worth consulting business and financial advice on this.

 Four additional ideas from Jocelyn

-1. Share after-hours with another clinic, so time is compacted and not long for the participating staff.
-When staff are on call, they’re not waiting around, they’re likely to get calls and they enjoy this experience because,
+1. Share afterhours with another clinic, so time is compacted and not long for the participating staff.
+When staff are on call, they’re not waiting around, they’re likely to get calls and they enjoy this experience because

-“It’s challenging, yet they’re learning, they’re supported, get paid well and develop a bond/relationship building with clients.”
+“it’s challenging, yet they’re learning, they’re supported, get paid well and develop a bond/relationship building with clients.”

 “On a weekend, someone will do Friday, another will do Friday night, someone else Saturday and another on Sunday, then back to routine on Monday.”